-literature and developments regarding corrections correctional agencies in the United States. and penology.
-Outcome 7: Apply research studies and/or legal doctrine to evaluate issues and policy related to the criminal justice field.
+literature and correctional agencies

+developments in the United States.

+regarding corrections

+and penology.
+Outcome 7: Apply

+research studies

+and/or legal doctrine

+to evaluate issues and

+policy related to the

+criminal justice field.

 This course uses Blackboard Management System to supply course materials, deliver instruction, and facilitate communication between faculty and students.